scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 Scala provides experimental support for running the Scala compiler on non-LTS versions of the JDK.
 The current LTS versions are normally tested in our CI matrix and by the Scala community build.
 We may also test non-LTS versions, but any issues found there are considered lower priority, and will not be considered release blockers.
 (Lightbend may be able to offer faster resolution of issues like this under commercial support.)

 As already mentioned, Scala code compiled on JDK 8 should run without problems in later JVMs.
 We will give higher priority to bugs that break this property.
-(For example, in the 2.13.x series we intend to provide support for JPMS module access checks, to ensure your code won't incur `LinkageErrors` due to module access violations.)
+(For example, later in the 2.13.x series we hope to provide support for JPMS module access checks, to ensure your code won't incur `LinkageErrors` due to module access violations.)

 ## JDK vendors and distributions